 8. Grow your list so you have more potential sales

 None of these tips mean anything if you don’t have any email recipients.
-The more subscribers you have on your list, the more potential sales you can make, and the greater your potential revenue.
+The more subscribers you have on your list, the more potential sales you can make, and the greater your potential revenue (if you’re a content creator you can even monetize your list via email ads).

 Ensuring that email signup forms are clearly visible across your web presence is the best way to grow your list.
 Make sure they’re front and center on your website, create a Facebook Messenger chatbot that asks for email addresses or even make posts on Instagram instructing your followers on how to subscribe.